TianmYu/budget-app/README.md

 # Development Guide:
 To run the deployment locally, the steps are simple, and as follows, once you have cloned the github repository:

-1. Setup HTTPS: generate a cert.pem and key.pem file and insert them in budget-backend/creds.
+1. Setup HTTPS: generate a cert.pem and key.pem file.
+Then make folder in the repository "creds/" and insert your credentials.
 This can be a self-signed certificate using openSSL, or obtained from a provider.\
 If you want to disable HTTPS, remove the "--certfile=creds/cert.pem", "--keyfile=creds/key.pem" arguments from the Dockerfile

 2. create a .env file in the home directory with the following fields:\